MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/resource-organization.md

 >
 > For example, Azure App Service supports scaling out the number of instances of your plan, but there are limits for how far you can scale a single plan.
 In a high-scale multitenant app, you might exceed these limits and need deploy additional App Service resources to match your growth.

-When you share some of your resources between tenants, consider *bin packing*.
-Determine the number of tenants that are supported by the resource when it's configured according to your requirements.
+When you share some of your resources between tenants, you should first determine the number of tenants that are supported by the resource when it's configured according to your requirements.
 Then, deploy as many resources as you need to serve your total number of tenants.

 For example, suppose you deploy an Azure Application Gateway as part of a multitenant SaaS solution.
 After reviewing your application design, testing the application gateway's performance under load, and reviewing its configuration, you might determine that a single application gateway can be shared among 100 customers.
 According to your organization's growth plan, you expect to onboard 150 tenants in your first year.
 This means that you need to plan to deploy multiple application gateways to service your expected load: